How does polysomnography ? work

 1. What is polysomnography?

-Polysomnography (PSG for short) is a procedure for studying sleep in which various biological parameters are measured during sleep and then evaluated.
-This allows sleep behavior to be comprehensively examined on a physiological level and provide information about how long it takes to fall asleep, interruptions in sleep and other abnormalities.
-In this way, sleep problems, especially with organic causes, can be identified - for example movement disorders or pauses in breathing (Sleep apnea).
+Polysomnography (PSG) is a method for examining sleep in which various biological parameters are measured during sleep and then evaluated.
+This allows sleep behavior to be comprehensively examined on a physiological level and provides information about the time it takes to fall asleep, interruptions in sleep, and other abnormalities.
+This can help identify sleep problems, especially those with organic causes - for example, movement disorders or breathing pauses (sleep apnea).

 2. How does polysomnography work?

-The entire body function changes during sleep, which is why polysomnography collects a lot of different information that can ultimately be put together and get the clearest picture possible.
-Among other things, brain waves, eye movements, cardiac and respiratory function as well as muscle activity are measured and recorded during sleep using well-known medical procedures (ECG, EEG, ...).
+During sleep, the entire body function changes, which is why polysomnography collects a lot of different information that can then be put together to create the clearest possible picture.
+Brain waves, eye movements, heart and respiratory function, and muscle activity are measured and recorded during sleep using well-known medical procedures (ECG, EEG, etc.).

-This allows the body to be examined in its entirety during sleep, whereupon sleep problems and potential causes become clear.
-For example, you can find out whether the patient has a healthy sleep structure and goes through all sleep phases or moves unusually at night.
+This allows the body to be examined in its entirety during sleep, which will reveal sleep problems and potential causes.
+For example, you can find out whether the patient has a healthy sleep structure and all sleep phases runs through or moves unusually at night.

 These parameters are recorded during polysomnography:

-- Heart rate and heart rhythm using ECG (electrocardiogram)
+- heart rate and heart rhythm using ECG (electrocardiograms)

 3. How does polysomnography work?

 The examination is quite comprehensive and usually takes place under observation in a sleep laboratory.
-But there is also the option of carrying out an outpatient screening at home beforehand, a so-called polygraphy.
-The patient receives a small device to take home that monitors, among other things, the pulse rate, oxygen saturation of the blood and respiratory function overnight.
-A polygraph is often the first step in getting to the bottom of sleep problems.
-If there are any abnormalities, this is often followed by an inpatient polysomnography in the sleep laboratory.
-There you will be looked after overnight by trained staff.
+However, there is also the option of an outpatient screening at home beforehand, a so-called polygraphy.
+The patient is given a small device to take home that monitors pulse rate, blood oxygen saturation and respiratory function overnight.
+A polygraphy is often the first step in identifying sleep problems.
+If abnormalities are found, an inpatient polysomnography in the sleep laboratory often follows.
+There, trained staff will look after the patient overnight.

-The next morning all electrodes are removed again and the results of the examination are evaluated.
+The next morning, all electrodes are removed and the results of the examination are evaluated.
 These are then often discussed in a separate appointment.

 4. Who needs polysomnography?

-Polysomnography is usually an option if there are serious sleep disorders and outpatient diagnostic procedures do not provide sufficient information.
+Polysomnography is usually considered when serious sleep disorders exist and outpatient diagnostic procedures do not provide sufficient information.

-- Sleep apnea (stopped breathing at night) and other breathing problems
+- sleep apnea (nighttime breathing pauses) and other breathing problems

 - Restless Legs Syndrome (RLS) and other movement disorders

-- Unusual behavior, e.g. b REM sleep disorder, Sleepwalking
+- Unusual behavior, e.g. REM sleep disorder, sleepwalking

 5. Conclusion